maroti-mane/Backend-Banking-application/README.md

 # Backend-Banking-application
-This is my first Git Repository.
+This is a backend-banking application